craftcms/docs/docs/5.x/system/control-panel.md

 <img src="../images/control-panel-tour-screen.png" alt="A representative screen from the Craft control panel">
 </BrowserShot>

-Let’s take a quick spin around a typical control panel “screen:”
+Let’s take a quick spin around a typical control panel _screen_:
 - On the left edge is the _main navigation_ <Poi label="1" target="tour" id="navigation" />.
 At the top of this bar, your system name and icon are displayed.
 Below, each [main section](#main-sections) of the control panel you have access to is linked, and the current one is highlighted.
+Click the **Toggle sidebar** button to collapse it and make more room for the page content.
-- At the top, the _global header_ <Poi label="2" target="tour" id="globalHeader" /> contains breadcrumbs (when working with nested content or settings) and the user menu.
+- At the top, the _global header_ <Poi label="2" target="tour" id="globalHeader" /> contains breadcrumbs (when working with nested content or settings), actions for the current screen, and the user menu.
 - The current screen’s _main container_ takes up the remainder of the horizontal space, and will scroll if the content is tall enough.
 Within this region, you’ll find some combination of the following features:
     - A _header_ <Poi label="3" target="tour" id="header" />, displaying a title and controls for the current screen;
     - A _sub-menu_ at the left edge (not pictured), listing siblings of the current screen;
     - A _content container_ <Poi label="4" target="tour" id="content" /> for the screen’s primary content (usually set off from the background on a lighter color);
     - _Tabs_, splitting the screen’s content or settings into logical groups (not pictured);
     - A _details_ <Poi label="5" target="tour" id="details" /> pane at the right edge, with metadata and controls specific to the type of content being viewed;

+You will see these same page components crop up in other screens—and even in [slideouts](#slideouts)!

 #### Main Sections